 A Wall Surface That Emits Light and Absorbs Noise

-Philips and Kvadrat join forces to integrate LED displays that combat the "acoustic smog" problem common in offices, hotels, and airport lounges.
+Philips and Kvadrat join forces to integrate LED displays into a noise-absorbing panel.

 Leon van de Pas thinks big.
 And fast.
 In 2010, during his first week on the job as general manager of Philips Lighting’s Large Luminous Surfaces venture, he set about evaluating the Lumalive division, which was developing wearables with integrated LED illumination.
 Within a few days van de Pas decided that Lumalive was not focused enough on the company’s core business—lighting.